oracle-devrel/cd3-automation-toolkit/docs/cd3-overview.md

 ---

 CD3 stands for **Cloud Deployment Design Deliverable**.
-The CD3 Automation toolkit enables you to effortlessly Build, Export and Manage OCI (Oracle Cloud Infrastruture) resources by converting Excel templates to fully functional Terraform modules within minutes ⚡️⚡️ .
+The CD3 Automation toolkit enables you to effortlessly Build, Export and Manage OCI (Oracle Cloud Infrastructure) resources by converting Excel templates to fully functional Terraform modules within minutes ⚡️⚡️ .

 Additionally, the toolkit also supports seamless resource management using OCI DevOps GIT service and Jenkins Pipelines.